VijayRodrigues/Amazon_WebScraping_Postgres/README.md

 <hr>

-* 2) This is how you can create tables
+* 2) a table by the name "Amazon_Products" is created through the script itself - using SqlAlchemy package.
 ![U2](https://user-images.githubusercontent.com/72039550/149824922-b33593d5-cede-42b3-96fe-b971c7c208a1.png)

 <hr>